jgommels/easy-java/README.md

     easyCsv.write(file, ItemOrder.class, orders, CaseFormat.LOWER_PERIOD)

+Rows can also be appended to an existing file by supplying a `FileWriteMode.APPEND` parameter:

+    easyCsv.write(file, ItemOrder.class, orders, FileWriteMode.APPEND)

 **Warning:** Again, this requires that all the objects be loaded into memory prior to writing them to the file.
 This practice is not recommended for a large list of objects.

 ## The CaseFormat enum